-In a second trial where 3 scans were taken on cattle fed for 248 days (at feedlot entry, 142 and 221 days on feed). the final scan proved to be the best predictor of carcase IMF.
-These cattle were of mixed breeds, from many different vendors entered into a carcase competition.
+In a second trial where 3 scans were taken on cattle fed for 248 days (at feedlot entry, 142 and 221 days on feed), the final scan proved to be the best predictor of carcass IMF.
+These cattle were of mixed breeds, from many different vendors entered into a carcass competition.
 Average liveweight at the final scan was 680kg and scanned P8 fat depth was 19 mm.
-The average carcase IMF was 6.3% ranging from 2.3 to 13%.
-These carcases measurements more closely reflected the range within which the ultrasound systems are designed to operate.
-Ultrasound measurements of IMF taken at day 221 explained 46% of the variation in carcase IMF, had a correlation with carcase IMF of 0.68 and an RSD of 1.6%.
-This suggests that a crucial factor in obtaining accurate estimates of IMF (using the currently available ultrasound technology) is associated with the range of IMF present in the animals under examination, rather than their liveweight, fatness or days on feed.
+The average carcass IMF was 6.3% ranging from 2.3 to 13%.
+These carcasses measurements more closely reflected the range within which the ultrasound systems are designed to operate.
+Ultrasound measurements of IMF taken at day 221 explained 46% of the variation in carcass IMF, had a correlation with carcass IMF of 0.68 and had a residual standard deviation of 1.6%.
+This suggests that the crucial factor in obtaining more accurate estimates of IMF (using the currently available ultrasound technology) is associated with the range of IMF present in the animals under examination, rather than their liveweight, fatness or days on feed.